Mamaw’s house, Mom’s house, or my house…Biscuits and Gravy are always a favorite meal!

 Tools You’ll Need

 - Cook your breakfast meat.
 The residual grease from the meat will be used to make the gravy.
-If you don’t want meat with it, you can skip this step and just use canola oil, vegetable oil or lard.
+If you don’t want meat with it, you can skip this step and just use canola oil, vegetable oil, butter or lard.
+If you don’t want the meat, like sausage, in your gravy, reserve it for another recipe like sausage muffins.

 - Turn the dough onto a lightly floured surface and press the loose pieces of the dough together into a ball.